The Rhinemann Exchange: Plot summary

 On the eve of the Second World War, David Spaulding, a radio voice actor, is recruited by Colonel Ed Pace to run a secret network in Lisbon.

 The plot advances to 1943.
 Both the Allies and the Axis find themselves facing key shortages that impede their ability to win the war.
 The Allies lack gyroscopes capable of operating at high altitudes; thus they are losing an unacceptably high number of bombers.
-If they do not procure gyroscopes soon, the D-Day invasion of Normandy will need to be postponed.
-The Germans find themselves without high quality diamonds, which are necessary for the rocket development program at Peenemünde.
+If they do not procure gyroscopes soon, Operation Overlord will need to be postponed.
+Meanwhile, the Germans find themselves without high quality diamonds, which are necessary for the V-weapons development program at Peenemünde.

 Ironically, each side has what the other needs: the Allies control access to high quality diamonds from the Belgian Congo; the Germans have a design for a gyroscope able to operate at high altitudes.
 The German intelligence agency, the Nachrichtendienst, discovers that the Allies are in need of gyroscopes, and proposes an exchange, to take place in neutral territory: Buenos Aires, Argentina.

 David Spaulding has, in the meantime, become an invaluable spy for the Allies.
 His Lisbon network ferries agents and defectors back and forth from German-occupied territory.
 He is selected, however, to oversee the receipt of the gyroscopes – critically, he does not know that diamonds are being exchanged for the gyroscopes.

 The Germans select the exiled industrialist Erich Rhinemann to supervise the exchange at their end.
 He is a clever choice because, although he is Jewish, he is committed to German victory and believes that he will be welcomed back after a German victory.
 Rhinemann is immensely influential and powerful in Buenos Aires.